ybiquitous/easytest/README.md

 > makes you write tests easily

-Easytest is a tiny testing framework with a familiar DSL.
+Easytest is a tiny testing framework for Ruby with a familiar DSL.

 ## Installation